-A prescribed business must comply with the Rules in addition to the Regulations and the enactments.
-In order to assist prescribed businesses to understand the contents of the enactments, some of the text below paraphrases the policies, procedures and controls which are required to be established and maintained.
-Any paraphrasing of that text within this chapter represents the Commission's own explanation of the enactments and is for the purposes of information and assistance only.
-That paraphrasing does not detract from the legal effect of the enactments or from their enforceability by the courts.
+A prescribed business must comply with the Rules in addition to the terrorist asset freezing enactments.
+In order to assist prescribed businesses to understand the contents of the terrorist asset freezing enactments, some of the text below paraphrases the prohibitions which must be observed.
+Any paraphrasing of that text within this chapter represents the Commission's own explanation of the terrorist asset freezing enactments and is for the purposes of information and assistance only.
+That paraphrasing does not detract from the legal effect of the terrorist asset freezing enactments or from their enforceability by the courts.
 In case of doubt you are advised to consult a Guernsey Advocate.

 The paraphrased text is contained within a clear box in order to provide clarity whilst the rules which must be followed are boxed and shaded for ease of reference.
-A prescribed business should note that the Court must take account of the Rules and Guidance issued by the Commission in considering compliance with the Regulations.

-287. This chapter outlines the statutory provisions concerning UN, EU and other Sanctions, the policies, procedures and controls necessary in respect of such sanctions and the provision of information on sanctions and freezing of funds notices.
+287. This chapter outlines the statutory provisions concerning UN, EU and other Sanctions, the policies, procedures and controls necessary in respect of such sanctions and the provision of information on sanctions.

-11.2 The Terrorist Asset-Freezing etc. Act 2010 (Guernsey) Order 2011 ("Terrorist Order 2011")
+11.2 The Terrorist Asset-Freezing (Bailiwick of Guernsey) Law, 2011 ("Terrorist Law 2011")